aziontech/docs_en/real-time-metrics/index.md

 ---

-## 9. Live Streaming {#LiveStreamingConnections}
+### Live Streaming {#LiveStreamingConnections}

-This tab is available when the client has the *Live Streaming* product.
-It displays information about the number of users connected to the company’s streams.
+For clients who have the *Live Streaming* product, this tab displays a specific graph with the information about the number of users connected to the company’s streams.

 **Average Connected Users:** Average of users connected to the selected stream.
-Average users connected during the period is displayed at the foot of the graph.
+You’ll see the average users connected during the selected period displayed at the bottom of the graph.

 **Max Connected Users:** Maximum number of users connected to the selected stream.
-Maximum number of users connected during the period is displayed at the foot of the graph.
+You’ll see the maximum number of users connected during the selected period displayed at the bottom of the graph.

 ---

-## 10. Bandwidth Saving {#Bandwidth}
+### Bandwidth Saving {#Bandwidth}

-This tab is available when the client has the *Image Processor* solution.
-It displays the savings that the client has made when transmitting images.
+For clients who have the *Image Processor* product, there is a specific graph to display their savings when transmitting images.

-The total optimization from transmitting images is shown at the foot of the graph.
+The total optimization from transmitting images is displayed at the bottom of the graph.

 ---